germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 secrets from other groups owned by the Universe and import the epoch randomness through use of Proposal messages into their own Send Group.
-This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.
+This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of update applications.

 ## Meeting MLS Delivery Service Requirements